KEY STAGE 2: MATHS IS EASY – DATA AND STATISTICS

 This booklet is educational.
 This booklet is fun.
 This booklet is easy.

-Our Key Stage 2 testing book will provide lots of questions for your child to learn and practice data and statistics.
+Our Key Stage 2 testing guide will provide lots of questions for your child to learn and practice data and statistics.

 Your child will be able to improve their knowledge in the following areas:

 - Understanding mean, mode, median and range;

 With the use of our guide, your child will learn everything they need to know regarding data and statistics!

 a) What is the mean of this set of data?

 b) What is the mode of this set of data?